eflorespalma/dotnet-exercise-solution/README.md

 # Steps to Run Locally with Visual Studio

 1. Navigate to the "scripts" folder located in the root directory and execute the database creation script.
+It will create all the neccesary objects to execute the solution properly.

    ![image](https://github.com/eflorespalma/dotnet-exercise-solution/assets/2238801/280dcc83-59ea-4fae-befa-337c4e8963a8)